Best 5 days in Oahu itinerary: Covers whole island!

 - Hiking poles or sticks – If you plan to do hikes like Koko Head for balance and support.

-Final Takeaways: Oahu itinerary for 5 days
+Final Takeaways: 5 day Oahu itinerary

 Oahu is an amazing vacation destination with excellent beaches, hiking, snorkeling, and waterfalls.
 It is also rich in Hawaiian history and culture.
-Pearl Harbor has a significant role in World War II history.
-This itinerary will help you get a glimpse of all the wonderful things to do and see in Oahu.
+Pearl Harbor had a significant role in World War II history.

 Summary of 5 days in Oahu itinerary: